 Your new dog will need to eat only a few hours after you bring him home, so be sure to have food and bowls on hand.
-We are feeding our puppies Royal Canin Mini Puppy.
+We are feeding our puppies the Royal Canin Small Puppy Dry Food.
 Whether or not you plan to continue with this food, you shouldn’t introduce a new food immediately as this could cause gastrointestinal problems !

 When it comes to choosing food and water bowls for your new puppy, keep in mind that puppies and some adult dogs take great pleasure in carrying their bowls around, stepping in them, tossing the food, or chewing on them.
 Plastic bowls are inexpensive, can be easily tipped and destroyed, and are difficult to clean.